-Study C3J15-203-00, a Phase 2, multi-center, randomized, double-blind and open-label, placebo-controlled study evaluated the safety and microbiology of C16G2 administered in multiple oral gel doses to adult and adolescent dental subjects.
-The study evaluated different dosing regimens and different doses of C16G2 and Placebo.
-There were no significant safety findings and the safety profile of C16G2 was consistent with previous studies and generally safe in the majority of subjects.
-Microbiology results did not show a significant durable response in the reduction of S. mutans in stimulated saliva and dental plaque samples.
-Total bacteria levels did not change significantly post study drug administration.
-Application of C16G2 (800 μ M & 1600 μ M) with twice daily tray on a single day provided a significant reduction in S. mutans although that level of reduction was not sustained with subsequent applications performed with a combination of brush and tray.
+Study C3J15-203-00, a Phase 2, multi-center, randomized, double-blind and open-label, placebo-controlled study, evaluated the safety and microbiology of C16G2 administered in multiple oral gel doses to adult and adolescent dental subjects.
+The study evaluated different dosing regimens and different doses of C16G2 and Placebo Gel.
+There were no significant safety findings and the safety profile of C16G2 was consistent with previous studies and generally safe in majority of the subjects.
+Microbiology results did not show a significant durable response in reduction of S. mutans in stimulated saliva and dental plaque samples.
 The clinical study report for this study is currently in preparation.